Zren/zren.github.io/kde.md

   Select "Thumbnail Grid" in the dropdown.

 {% assign i = i | plus: 1 %}
+* {:#cfg-{{ i }}} Show Alt+Tab popup as fast as possible Normally it will wait 90 milliseconds before trying to show the popup.
+This makes it quick switches faster since it doesn't need to draw anything.
+  We need to set `DelayTime=0` under the group `[TabBox]` in the file `~/config/kwinrc`, then reload kwin.
+  It's easier to use these commmands than doing it by hand.
+  {% highlight bash %}
+kwriteconfig --file ~/.config/kwinrc --group TabBox --key DelayTime 0 qdbus org.kde.KWin /KWin reconfigure
+  {% endhighlight %}

+{% assign i = i | plus: 1 %}
 * {:#cfg-{{ i }}} Disable Lock Screen
   System Settings > Desktop Behaviour > Screen Locking Tab
   Uncheck: Lock screen automatically after __ min